 All that was missing was some snow, but that’s what a sprinkling of powdered sugar is for!

 Gingerbread French Toast

 - 1/4 teaspoon cloves

 - 2 tablespoons butter divided

 - In a small bowl, whisk together the buttermilk, eggs, sugar, salt, cinnamon, nutmeg, cloves, and ginger.

-- When the oil is heated through, quickly dunk one of your bread pieces into the batter, gently shaking off excess (you do not want it to get too soaked if you are using white bread.
+- When the butter is heated through, quickly dunk one of your bread pieces into the batter, gently shaking off excess (you do not want it to get too soaked if you are using white bread.
 If you are using a thicker bread, like challah, then you'll have more wiggle room), and add to the pan.
 Repeat for remaining pieces of bread, working in batches, leaving at least an inch of space between pieces.

 - When one side of the french toast is golden brown, flip and cook for another minute or so more until golden on the other side.

-- As you work in batches, add more oil as necessary to the pan.
+- As you work in batches, add more butter as necessary to the pan.
 If you are making 4 snowflakes and 4 gingerbread boys/girls like I did, you should be able to do this in two even batches.